yg-lim/tempoai/README.md

 ## How to install / start:

+- Create a `.env` file within the `server` directory with the value `ANTHROPIC_API_KEY=<key here>`
-- Run `./SETUP.sh` and it will install all dependencies for both client and server, and run the development server on both the front-end and back-end.
+- Return to root directory of repo and run `./SETUP.sh`.
+It will install all dependencies for both client and server, and run the development server on both the front-end and back-end.

 Some notes: